apache/cordova-docs/www/_posts/2018-08-01-future-cordova-ios-webview.md

 [CB-10143](https://issues.apache.org/jira/browse/CB-10143)
 5. Migration of localStorage from UIWebView.
 There is a migration plugin available.
 See [CB-11974](https://issues.apache.org/jira/browse/CB-11974)
+6. iframes will not be supported any longer (they are now CORS restricted in WKWebView), and may be partially or completely broken.
+This may lead to incompatibilities with the same code in other Cordova platforms.
+7. Known issues with WKWebView on iOS pre-11 which will be deprecated and dropped in a future Cordova release

 There are several bugs that need to be resolved as well.
 The full list
 here: [https://s.apache.org/QfsF](https://s.apache.org/QfsF)